drpeabody/Jest/readme.md

 ### Blocks

 The largest entity of the Jest System is the Block.
 A block is basically a file on the system that generates certain output.
 A Block is composed of many Directories, and each Directory can have many Hex-Codes (hC) or Processes sitting inside them.
-Directories have neighbour Dicrectories that can be traversed to.
+Directories have neighbour Directories that can be traversed to.

 ### Directories